-- Use of questions used on previous examinations on file in the law library and on the library web site is strongly discouraged for fairness reasons.
+- 1. Use of questions used on previous examinations on file in the law library and on the library web site is strongly discouraged for fairness reasons.
 Old examinations are available to students and some may have studied from an old exam. - 2.
+Students may write during any designated reading time for those examinations in which a set period of time is indicated as reading time. - 3.
 For courses listed in the University Calendar as capable of being offered on a pass-fail basis, instructors wishing to grade on a pass-fail basis must obtain the approval of the Associate Dean at least one week prior to student registration in the course.
-If the change is approved, the Director of Student Academic Services must submit a request to the Academic Governance Office in the Senate and Curriculum Services office to have the change recorded in the UBC Faculty Course Management System. - 3.
+If the change is approved, the Director of Student Academic Services must submit a request to the Academic Governance Office in the Senate and Curriculum Services office to have the change recorded in the UBC Faculty Course Management System. - 4.
 If an instructor determines that an assigned standing (e.g. grade) is in error, the instructor may revise the assigned standing, subject to approval by the Associate Dean, Academic (JD students) or the Associate Dean Graduate Studies (graduate students).
-Revisions will normally be approved where they result from arithmetic errors. - 4.
+Revisions will normally be approved where they result from arithmetic errors. - 5.
 Instructors are required to discuss the examination papers and other assignments with students for pedagogical purposes only.
-A student who, after meeting with their instructor, believes that some or all of the material contributing to the assigned standing has been incorrectly evaluated, should review the law school's Review of Assigned Standing rules and may apply for such review through Enrolment Services.
+A student who, after meeting with their instructor, believes that some or all of the material contributing to the assigned standing has been incorrectly evaluated, should review the law school's Review of Assigned Standing rules and may apply for such review through Enrolment Services. - 6.
+Where an upper-year course consists of multiple assessed components, instructors must indicate this on the syllabus.
+Where the instructor does not intend to adjust each individual component so that it falls within the required average range, this must also be stated on the syllabus.

-All scheduled examinations are mandatory.
+7. All scheduled examinations are mandatory.